 As we all know, solid-state drives’ performance is better than traditional hard drives.
 They are more compact, strong, stable, and fast when it comes to speed.
-This storage device is connected internally in a computer through a SATA cable design for SSD.
+This storage device is connected internally to a computer through a SATA cable design for SSD.

 SATA Cable for HDD: